ferrance/open-scales-project/civivi-elementum/readme.md

 Non-lock side.
 This side is much easier.
 Simply tape and glue the piece.
-Cut the holes, then pause and use some screws to secure the piece.
+Cut the holes, then pause and use some screws to furter secure the piece.
 Then cut the outline.

 ## Misc notes